-Verdict: All the recipes in this book are of fine dining restaurant quality food, produced and plated by a chef at the top of his game.
+Verdict: All the recipes in this book are of fine dining restaurant-quality food, produced and plated by a chef at the top of his game.
 And the simple yet stunning photography for every dish makes this a great coffee table book.
 Some of the recipes require lots of ingredients and might be a bit too tricky or time-consuming for a lot of home cooks.
-But it’s nevertheless a great book to take a bit of inspiration from, especially some of the cool flavor combinations.
+But it’s nevertheless a great book to take a bit of inspiration from, especially some of the cool flavour combinations.

 Best Seafood Encyclopedia

-Fish: The Complete Guide to Buying and Cooking
+Fish: The Complete Guide To Buying And Cooking

 Mark Bittman ❙ 1999 ❙ Hardcover & paperback ❙ 544 pages ❙ 500 recipes ❙ ISBN-13: 978-0028631523